astha2310/astha2310/README.md

 MS Information Technology · Cybersecurity Specialization · Arizona State University · GPA 4.0

-I build AI/ML systems, cybersecurity platforms, and full-stack applications — from multimodal deep learning to AI-powered threat detection and cloud-native security infrastructure.
+I build AI/ML systems, cybersecurity platforms, and full-stack applications, from multimodal deep learning to AI-powered threat detection and cloud-native security infrastructure.
 My work sits at the intersection of **AI and cybersecurity**: using machine learning to detect intrusions, anomalies, and behavioral risks in real time.
 Currently seeking full-time roles in ML Engineering, AI, and Cybersecurity.

 ---